pantheon-systems/documentation/source/content/migrate-manual.md

 </Alert>

 ## Before You Begin

 To ensure a successful migration, complete the following tasks on the source site before you start:

 - Read [Platform Considerations](/platform-considerations)
+- Upgrade to the latest version of WordPress or Drupal core
 - Reference your plugins and/or modules against [Modules and Plugins with Known Issues](/modules-plugins-known-issues)
 - Make sure your code is compatible with PHP 7.2.
 If not, be prepared to [adjust PHP versions](/php-versions/#configure-php-version)
-- Upgrade to the latest version of WordPress or Drupal core
 - Clear all caches
 - Remove unneeded code, database tables, and files
 - [Configure SSH keys](/ssh-keys)
+- Make sure to read [Platform Considerations](/platform-considerations) and plan to mitigate any conflicts with the site needs or architecture.

 <Accordion title="Advanced Tips for Successful Migration" id="advanced-before-you-begin" icon="lightbulb">